 At the closing ceremonies of the 25th General Session, Dr. Nikolaos Nissiotis, IOA President, pleased with the creation of "The New Olympic Movement," said, ". . . we shall be separated only by geographical distances but not by the spirit of Olympism which shall keep us all united here, as Olympians, forever."

-In October 1986, Hannessonn began publishing a newsletter for the `86 delegates.
-After the first two issues, Zoumpoulis informed Hannessonn of the activities of Hans Van Haute and the 1985 group.
-Ultimately, Van Haute and Hannessonn contacted each other and discussed coordinating their efforts.
+In October 1986, Hannesson began publishing a newsletter for the `86 delegates.
+After the first two issues, Zoumpoulis informed Hannesson of the activities of Hans van Haute and the 1985 group.
+Ultimately, van Haute and Hannesson contacted each other and discussed coordinating their efforts.
 By this time, the 1987 IOA participants also expressed interest in a reunion.
 Almost immediately Paul Baldacchino, an `87 delegate from Malta, joined forces with the `85 and `86 groups and the efforts for a reunion gained greater impetus.

-In March 1988, Hannessonn and Zoumpoulis met in Athens with, IOC member, Mr. Nikos Filaretos, and then IOA President following the death of Dr. Nissiotis in an automobile accident.
+In March 1988, Hannesson and Zoumpoulis met in Athens with IOC member, Mr. Nikos Filaretos, who was also IOA President following the death of Dr. Nissiotis in an automobile accident.
 Many topics were discussed, among them the final plans for a reunion in 1989.
 Invaluable support came when Mr. Filaretos sent a formal letter on 27 March 1989 informing all NOCs and NOAs around the world about the upcoming meeting and value of such an endeavour to the Olympic Movement.

-Recognizing Hans Van Haute’s dedication to the birth of the IOAPA, there was a strong movement at that first conference to make him the organization’s first president - but Hans refused.
+Recognizing Hans van Haute’s dedication to the birth of the IOAPA, there was a strong movement at that first conference to make him the organisation’s president - but Hans refused.
 Not long after the conference, everyone learned that Hans was suffering from cancer.
 On 13 June 1991, just weeks before the second alumni conference, news came that Hans had lost his battle with cancer.
+IOAPA traditions began at that 2nd session in 1991.
+The Hans van Haute memorial tree was planted, and we pay tribute to this fine man every session by laying a wreath at his tree.

 The highlight of the 1995 conference came following the elections when Athanasios Kritsinelis, technical director of the Olympic flame lighting and relay, invited the IOAAA to participate in the Greek leg of the Olympic flame relay for the Games of the XXVI Olympiad, the Centennial Games, in Atlanta in 1996.

 Eight months later, 42 IOAAA members traveled to Olympia, at their own expense, to witness one of the most spectacular traditions in the world, the lighting of the Olympic flame.
 The next day, 31 March 1996, all those in attendance took turns carrying the flame for approximately 12 kilometers over historic Mt.
 Taigetos in pouring rain.
+At the end of our relay leg, there was no one waiting to receive the flame and the organisers asked if the IOAPA members wanted to run farther.
+They took turns for another 10 kilometers before finally passing the flame to their dear friend, the Dean, Kostas Georgiadis.
 It was an experience of a lifetime.
-Following their leg on the relay, the delegates regrouped in Athens on April 6th, where they were honored guests of the IOA and the Hellenic Olympic Committee at the Centennial Celebration in the Panathenaic Stadium, of the Games of the I Olympiad.
+Following their leg on the relay, the delegates regrouped in Athens on April 6th, where they were honoured guests of the IOA and the Hellenic Olympic Committee at the Centennial Celebration of the Games of the I Olympiad in the Panathenaic Stadium.

-In 1997, the IOAAA conference was honored with the presence of IOA president Niko Filaretos, the man who had helped the organization from its inception.
+In 1997, the IOAAA conference was honoured with the presence of IOA president Niko Filaretos, the man who had helped the organisation from its inception.
 The meetings were fruitful and beneficial.
-The 48 delegates, representing 21 countries, voted to officially change the name of the organization to the International Olympic Academy Participants’’ Association to better reflect the membership.
+The 48 delegates, representing 21 countries, voted to officially change the name of the organisation to the International Olympic Academy Participants’ Association to better reflect the membership.
+This was also the year that the IOA began inviting the IOAPA President to serve as a coordinator for the Young Participant’s session.
+This invitation has continued to present day.

 During the summer of 1999, participants met in Olympia to celebrate 10 years of the IOAPA’s relationship with the IOA and our common belief in Olympism.
 In 10 short years, the association showed an astounding growth rate of over 750%, and the number continues to grow with each IOA session.

 Perhaps the most visible expression of the close relationship between the IOA and the IOAPA came in 2007.
-With Greece ravaged by massive fires the IOAPA, along with organizations, immediately came to the aid of the IOA and Ancient Olympia.
+With Greece ravaged by massive fires, the IOAPA along with other organisations, immediately came to the aid of the IOA and Ancient Olympia.
 Members gave generously of their time to fight the fires and still more gave financially in order to reforest the region.
 In November of that year, IOAPA members attended re-dedication ceremonies where a memorial tree was planted to commemorate this special relationship between the IOA and IOAPA.

-The International Olympic Academy participants’ Association has become what Dr. Nissiotis prophetically predicted at the 1985 IOA Closing Ceremonies: "a miniature replica of the universal family, a family which you will form beyond and over the level of any religious, political and racial discrimination".
+We are reminded once again of the inspirational words of Dr. Nissiotis at the Closing Ceremony of the 1985 Young Participant’s session.
+He said, “…make a miniature replica of the universal family, a family which you will form beyond and over the level of any religious, political and racial discrimination”.